kottans/frontend/tasks/git-intro.md

     * Resolve any merge conflicts if there are any
     * Push feature branch to your remote repository: `git push --set-upstream origin BRANCH_NAME`
     * Make pull-request from your repository to this repository via GitHub web-interface
+    * If you are asked to fix a merge conflict refer to the extra materials for the related information

     **Please note, that your PR may not be reviewed quickly.**